A growing body of evidence in scientific literature shows that pesticide exposure can adversely affect

 playable fields without the use of toxic pesticides.
 Use the resources

-below and in our Tools for Change page to help get the pesticides out of your community - whether it's at
+below, information on Hazards and Alternatives, and our Tools for Change page to help get the pesticides out of your community - whether it's at

 the municipal, park, school or backyard level.